 Any holder of New Common Shares shall be entitled at any time (subject as hereinafter provided) to have all or any of the New Common Shares held by such holder converted into Common Shares as the same shall be constituted at the time of the conversion at a conversion rate based upon one New Common Share for each one Common Share in respect of which the conversion right is exercised.
 The right of conversion herein provided for may be exercised by notice in writing given to the Corporation at its registered office accompanied by the certificate or certificates, or direct registration system statement or statements, as applicable, representing the New Common Shares in respect of which the holder thereof desires to exercise such right of conversion and such notice shall be signed by the person registered on the books of the Corporation as the holder of the New Common Shares in respect of which such right is being exercised or by such person's duly authorized attorney and shall specify the number of New Common Shares which the holder desires to have converted.
 Upon receipt of such notice the Corporation shall issue certificates, or direct registration system statements, as applicable, representing Common Shares upon the basis above prescribed and in accordance with the provisions hereof to the registered holder of the New Common Shares represented by the certificate or certificates, or direct registration system statement or statements, as applicable, accompanying such notice.
-If less than all the New Common Shares represented by any certificate, or direct registration system statement, as applicable, for the New Common Shares representing the Common Shares comprised in the original certificate, or direct registration system statement, as applicable, which are not to be converted.
+If less than all the New Common Shares represented by any certificate, or direct registration system statement, as applicable, are to be converted, the holder shall be entitled to receive a new certificate, or direct registration system statement, as applicable, for the New Common Shares representing the Common Shares comprised in the original certificate, or direct registration system statement, as applicable, which are not to be converted.